conversejs/converse.js/docs/source/developer_api.rst

         }
     });

-or it can be called without any parameters, in which case converse.js will try to log the user in by calling the `prebind_url` or `credentials_url` depending on whether prebinding is used or not.
+or it can be called without any parameters, in which case Converse will try to log the user in by calling the `prebind_url` or `credentials_url` depending on whether prebinding is used or not.